snowplow/snowplowanalytics.com/_posts/2020-09-11-micro-1-0-0-released/index.md

 * `contexts`: the contexts attached to the event

-__The format of the configuration file has changed__
+__The format of the configuration file has changed__ Micro's configuration file has been brought up to date to match version 1.0.1 of the [Snowplow stream collector](https://github.com/snowplow/stream-collector/tree/1.0.1).
+Several new configuration options are present in the newest file format, as described [in a previous blog post](https://snowplowanalytics.com/blog/2019/09/12/snowplow-r116-madara-rider/), some of which a required fields.

-In the configuration file, variables that were previously camel case now use hyphens.
-For example, `crossDomain` [here](https://github.com/snowplow-incubator/snowplow-micro/blob/micro-0.1.0/example/micro.conf#L34) has become `cross-domain` [here](https://github.com/snowplow-incubator/snowplow-micro/blob/master/example/micro.conf#L41).
-Therefore, when switching from Snowplow Micro version 0.1.0 to 1.0.0 we recommend you copy the latest example config from the GitHub repository.
+When switching from Snowplow Micro version 0.1.0 to 1.0.0, the easiest way to upgrade your configuration is to download [the latest example](https://github.com/snowplow-incubator/snowplow-micro/blob/micro-1.0.0/example/micro.conf) from the GitHub repository.
+Alternatively, if you are already using a recent version of the stream collector, you might choose to copy over that configuration to match your settings in production.

 <h2 id="updates">3.
 Other updates and bug fixes</h2>